For most of us, pets are family. Bringing dialysis treatments home does not mean having to find a new one for your animal buddy.

 Here are some tips for pet lovers to stay safe while performing dialysis at home:

-- Keep pets in another room during treatments, especially when you are connecting and disconnecting to the machines.
+- Keep pets in another room during treatments, especially when you are connecting to and disconnecting from the machines.
 Curious paws and puppy-sharp teeth can find their way to dialysis machine tubing.

 - If possible, keep supplies and machine in a different room.
 Keep the door to that room closed.

 - Keep pet nails short to avoid scratches.
-Scratches can that can spread disease.
+Scratches can spread disease.